argejbp/fem_python/README.md

 It's planned Steady State solutions for Heat Transfer and Solid Mechanics, and Modal Analysis for Solid Mechanics Changes will be added soon, and it will be updated below this line with date

+02/02/2021 Update

+Uploaded files:
+  - matrix_assembly_1D.py: It builds up the Stiffness matrix and Load vector (At this time, heat Transfer only)
+  - boundary_conditions_1D_elements.py: Modifies the stiffness matrix and load vector to apply boundary conditions (At this time, heat Transfer only)